golanlevin/60-120/2025/lectures/interactive_narrative/bitsy_hacks/bitsy_audio/readme.md

 };
 ```

 * **Note** that you need to assign sounds to room *ID numbers*, and *not* the room names.
 You can find out a room's ID number by reading through the code near the top of your game's HTML file.
-Here you can see that my room named `roomTwo` has the ID number `2`:
+Here you can see that my room named `roomTwo` has the ID number `2` (in line 71):

 ![room-code-screenshot.png](img/room-code-screenshot.png)